-Walkable London: Based on Albert and Victoria Museum.
+Walkable London: A day around the Albert and Victoria Museum .

 Trail Stop One: Victoria and Albert Museum.

 Start at the Victoria and Albert museum in Chelsea, which is a museum dedicated to the sole and lovely concept of human design, otherwise known as elevating a forgotten glance to anything that's ever meant anything to you.
 Fashion.
 Photography.
 Art.
 Art Deco.
 Art renaissance.
 Silver work.
 Iron work.
 Modernism decor for living your life as a concept not steeped in tradition but romantically free from it.
 It's all here.